pads/css_toolkit/CONTRIBUTING.md

 ## Features / Pull Requests

-If you want a feature implemented, the best way to get it done is to submit a pull request that implements it.
-Please make sure it has tests.
+If you want to make a change, the best way to get it done is to submit a pull request that implements it.

-You can run the tests with
+There is an embedded Rails app preloaded with toolkit elements.
+You can view it by running:

 ```
-rake test
+cd /PATH_TO_THIS_FILE/test/dummy
+rails s
 ```

 If you've not contributed to a repository before - this is the accepted pattern to use: